geek-cookbook/geek-cookbook/manuscript/index.md

 1. You want to upskill.
 You want to work with container orchestration, Prometheus and Grafana, Kubernetes
 2. You want to play.
 You want a safe sandbox to test new tools, keeping the ones you want and tossing the ones you don't.
 3. You want reliability.
 Once you go from __playing__ with a tool to actually __using__ it, you want it to be available when you need it.
-Having to "*quickly ssh into the basement server and restart plex*" doesn't cut it when you finally convince your wife to sit down with you to watch sci-fi.
+Having to "*quickly ssh into the basement server and restart plex*" doesn't cut it when you finally convince your wife to sit down with you to watch sci-fi :robot:

 !!! quote "...how useful the recipes are for people just getting started with containers..."